f5-applebaum/f5-bigip-terraform-deployments/providers/vmware/plans/bigip-standalone-cloud-init/README.md

 # Example BIG-IP Standalone Deployment using BIG-IP Terraform module.

 Deploys VMware virtual machine(s) from a BIG-IP VM Template using the BIG-IP module contained in this project.
+The BIG-IP module leverages [cloud-init](https://canonical-cloud-init.readthedocs-hosted.com/en/latest/index.html).

-NOTE: this solution uses count at the module level to deploy N number of instances and hence leverages different variables then the modules themselves to facilitate deploying multiple instances (ex. hostname prefixes vs. hostnames, arrays of IPs vs. single IPs, etc).
+*NOTE:* this solution also uses count at the module level to deploy N number of instances and hence leverages different variables then the modules themselves to facilitate deploying multiple instances (ex. hostname prefixes vs. hostnames, arrays of IPs vs. single IPs, etc).

 ### Features
   * Ability to deploy from a VM Template on a Datastore or Content Library